 To view PDF files, you must have a copy of the Adobe Acrobat Reader which is available as a free download:

-Honey is produced by about 500 Manitoba beekeepers, of which 140 are of a commercial size with 100 or more colonies or hives.
-One colony of 40,000 to 60,000 bees produces, on average, 75 kilograms (155 pounds) of honey in a six-week period between the end of June and the middle of August.
+Honey is produced by about 650 Manitoba beekeepers, of which 30% are considered commercial with 50 or more colonies or hives.
+One colony of 40,000 to 60,000 bees produces, on average, 77 kilograms (170 pounds) of honey in a six-week period between the end of June and the middle of August.

 Beekeepers move their colonies to fields of flowering crops such as canola, buckwheat, clover and alfalfa.
 Once bees begin to gather from one type of crop they generally stay there for the season.
 Some crops give a distinctive flavour to the honey produced from them.
 High quality beeswax and beeswax products are also produced for both wholesale and retail markets.